gold-developer/nippols/README.md

 Open NIPPO

-Open NIPPO aims to be a very handy tool your team and project by bringing the things you need in one place: tasks, communication, files, notes, calendar and more
+Open NIPPO aims to be a very handy tool your team and project by bringing the things you need in one place: tasks and time-tracking, communication, files, notes, calendar and more...

 This project was built using the following technologies:
  - Sails.js (Node.js Backend Web Framework)